 — Foreigners are admitted into Mexico “according to their possibilities of contributing to national progress.”
 (Article 32)

-Anyone living in a border state sees how few Mexican immigrants have any intention of assimilating into American society, thus aside from physical labor jobs and restaurant cuisine, they have little possibility of contributing anything of value to “national progress”.
+Anyone living in a border state knows how few Mexican immigrants have any intention of assimilating into American society, thus aside from physical labor jobs and restaurant cuisine, they have little possibility of contributing anything of value to “national progress”.
 In fact, too many want America to be like Mexico.

 — Immigration officials must “ensure” that “immigrants will be useful elements for the country and that they have the necessary funds for their sustenance” and for their dependents.
 (Article 34)